jsc329/ammonitorwiki/Chapter-11-The-Recordings-Table.md

 RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(recordings);")
 ```

+    ##   id seq     table        from          to on_update on_delete match
+    ## 1  0   0 equipment equipmentID equipmentID   CASCADE NO ACTION  NONE
+    ## 2  1   0 locations  locationID  locationID   CASCADE NO ACTION  NONE

 Here, we notice that the *equipmentID* column in the **recordings**
 table maps to the *equipmentID* column in the **equipment** table, and
 the *locationID* column in the **recordings** table maps to the